Create custom method in laravel model

 In the above example, we have created a method with formatDate() name which will use the joining date of the user and return to the formatted date.

-Here, we have also added the join date into the fillable and cast it as date.
-So whenever you use formatDate() function then it will convert date from a model object into a formatted using Carbon.
+Here, we have also added the join date into the fillable and cast it as a date.
+So whenever you use the formatDate() function then it will convert the date from a model object into a formatted using Carbon.

 Let’s take an example to understand how this works.